- 1.1. I have been accepted to the JET Programme. Can I change my point of departure?

 All new JET Programme participants depart for Japan on the date designated by the Embassy or Consulate General of Japan from which they depart.
 You are not able to change your date of departure.

 - 4.3.
 Can I choose my point of departure?

-JET participants are asked to designate a point of departure on the Reply Form.
-Changes cannot be made after the submission of this form.
+JET Programme participants are asked to designate a point of departure on the Reply Form.
+Except in unavoidable cases, changes cannot be made after the submission of this form.